therealprof/therealprof.github.io/content/blog/embedded-bridge-part2/index.md

 to the device via the built-in USB serial.
 To do so we create some boilerplate to talk to the USB serial adapter which you can find in any of the `nucleo_f042` examples; just copy an example and you're good to go.
-The initialisation should give you a serial port which we'll store in the variable `port` and will use from here on.
+The initialization should give you a serial port which we'll store in the variable `port` and will use from here on.

 You should always start your code by assuring you're using the same version of